A fortress overlooking Japan's biggest lake

 A lake more like an ocean

 Hikone runs along the eastern shore of Lake Biwa, Japan's largest lake and the subject of a great many poems and pieces of art.
-Hikone Castle , known as the Water Castle, overlooks the great body of water, where your recreational options include hiking and river walking in the warmer months and skiing in the winter.
-The summertime Lake Biwa Fireworks is visible from Hikone.
+Hikone Castle , once a water castle built on the shore of Lake Biwa, overlooks the lake.
+In the warmer months, the area is suitable for hiking and river walking.

 Did this information help you?